Márcio Amoroso: Club career

 After two seasons, Amoroso was soon on the move again, this time to Borussia Dortmund in Germany, for 50 million Deutsche Mark (€25 million), a German record at that time.
 Amoroso won the Bundesliga title during the 2001–02 season, and was also the league's top scorer.
 He helped the club to the 2002 UEFA Cup final, where his goal (a penalty) could not prevent the team from losing 3–2 to Feyenoord.
 During his next two seasons with the club, his appearances were more limited however, due to recurring injury problems.
 Amoroso played for Málaga during the 2004–05 season, although he was mainly used as a substitute, scoring only 5 goals in 29 appearances, as Málaga finished the season in 10th place in the league.

 Amoroso moved to São Paulo in the summer of 2005 and immediately helped them to the Copa Libertadores, the most prestigious club prize in South America.
-In January 2006, after having won the FIFA Club World Championship, finishing the tournament as top scorer, he returned to Italy, signing an 18-month contract for A.C.
-Milan as a replacement for Christian Vieri, who had transferred to Monaco.
+In January 2006, after having won the FIFA Club World Championship, finishing the tournament as top scorer, he returned to Italy, signing an 18-month contract for AC Milan as a replacement for Christian Vieri, who had transferred to Monaco.

-After an unsuccessful spell, Amoroso agreed to cancel his contract with A.C.
-Milan on 1 September 2006, and immediately signed a new contract with Corinthians.
+After an unsuccessful spell, Amoroso agreed to cancel his contract with AC Milan on 1 September 2006, and immediately signed a new contract with Corinthians.
 Amoroso quickly received the no. 10 jersey from Corinthians as a replacement for Carlos Tevez (who left SC Corinthians Paulista and moved to West Ham United).
 But there he could not show the football that he was capable of, having his contract resigned in April 2007, signing in for Grêmio.
 Since August, Amoroso did not play for Grêmio, having his contract resigned due to lack of form.
 In January 2008, he signed a one-and-a-half-year contract with Aris Thessaloniki.
 However, he spent only six months in Thessaloniki.
 On 29 December 2008, Amoroso returned to Guarani for the 2009 season.
 He retired at the end of the season, at the age of 34, due to injury struggles, despite not making an appearance for the club that year.